ClojureBridge/curriculum/outline/intro.md

 > computer in Clojure.
 A left parenthesis
 > is the start of the instruction, and a matching right parenthesis is
 > the end of enclosing instruction.
 Normally, Clojure code has a lot
-> of nested parentheses, on other words, nested enclosing instructions.
+> of nested parentheses, or in other words, nested enclosing instructions.
 {: ng-show="block31" .description}

 #### Functions <button class="link" ng-bind-html="details" ng-model="block32" ng-click="block32=!block32"></button>